El Dorado County, California Court Filing

 Electronic Filing in El Dorado County

-For this major county, the El Dorado County Superior Court in Placerville likely participates in the state's e-filing system, and represented parties in civil and family matters may be required to file electronically.
-Contact the El Dorado County Superior Court clerk directly to confirm the current e-filing requirements for your specific case type.
+California is expanding e-filing across its court system.
+The El Dorado County Superior Court in Placerville likely participates in the state system — represented parties in civil and family matters may be required to file electronically.

 Fee Waivers at the El Dorado County Superior Court